barbaraarlee1726-dot/WRO-2026-Superiores-Junior/v-photos/README.md

 Vehicle's photos
 ====

-This directory must contain 6 photos of the vehicle (from every side, from top and bottom)
+This directory contain 6 diferent photos of our robot Timmy

 <div align="center">